Pycord-Development/pycord/docs/api.rst

     This requires :attr:`Intents.guilds` to be enabled.

-    :param guild: The :class:`Guild` that has changed availability.
+    :param guild: The guild that has changed availability.
+    :type guild: :class:`Guild`

 .. function:: on_voice_state_update(member, before, after)